Mask Mandates in Effect

 Evaluate your surroundings.
 When you arrive at the recreation area, evaluate your surroundings.
 A full parking lot or crowded trailhead might indicate that there are too many people recreating.
 For your safety and the safety of other visitors, please consider changing locations or returning at a less active time.
 Always have a back-up plan at this time.

 Keep your distance from others.
 Everyone wants to safely enjoy public lands.
 Please make sure to stay at least six feet away from other visitors as recommend by the CDC.
+Wear face coverings in settings where social distancing measures are difficult to maintain.

 Support local.
 Find ways to support the local communities that surrounds these natural areas.
 Stock up with groceries locally, stop in an artisan shop or eat at a restaurant in addition to campfire meals.
+Read tips for supporting local.

 After Your Visit: